Luxury camping? Five hot spots for global glamping

-Arriving by camel or sand buggies to the site, each luxurious tent features full size beds, ensuites with hot and cold running water and traditional, handmade Moroccan furnishings and décor.
+Arriving by camel or sand buggies to the site, each luxurious tent features full size beds, ensuites with hot and cold running water.
+Traditional, handmade Moroccan furnishings and décor are a treat.

-10 king size tents are located in the main camp, while three king-size tents are located in the private camp, which is sold exclusively to guests – meaning no other travellers will be in the same vicinity.
+10 king size tents are located in the main camp, while three king-size tents are located in the private camp.
+Hence, this is sold exclusively to guests – meaning no other travellers will be in the same vicinity.

 Two Royal Camps are also available that reach the top of luxury camping.
-Perched on the top of the sand dunes, these massive 13×9 metre tents offer privacy and exuberant spaces, as well as separate ensuites with both baths and showers.
+Perched on the top of the sand dunes, these massive 13×9 metre tents offer privacy and exuberant spaces.
+They also feature separate ensuites with both baths and showers.

-Two tented restaurants are on site offering three course gourmet Moroccan meals, and activities include camel trekking, sand-boarding and visits to local villages.
+Two tented restaurants are on site offering three course gourmet Moroccan meals.
+Activities on offer include camel trekking, sand-boarding and visits to local villages.

-While weather in the Sahara Dessert can often be unpredictable with harsh winds and sand storms, all of the tents are built to sustain heavy winds, and in extreme emergency circumstances, hotel accommodation will be substituted.
+While weather in the Sahara Dessert can often be unpredictable with harsh winds and sand storms, all of the tents are built to sustain heavy winds.
+However in extreme emergency circumstances, hotel accommodation will be substituted.

-The Desert Luxury Camp is open year-round, although recommended times to visit are from March to May and September to November.
+The Desert Luxury Camp is open year-round.
+However, recommended times to visit are from March to May and September to November.
 In the summer months (end of June to August), only five tents are open.